downshift-js/downshift/README.md

 > `string`/`Component` | defaults to `'button'`

 This allows you to control what is rendered as the root element.
+This should allow you to use your own component.
+Please remember that for accessibility purposes, you should ultimately render a `button`.
+Anything else is probably inaccessible in this context.

 ### Autocomplete.Item